Dublin-Digital-Radio/DDRMobile/README.md

 npm start
 ```

-## Running the app on your physical device
+## Run the app on your physical device

 ### Android